This blog may contain affiliate links. Read our disclosure policy for more info.

 16. Can you hike to the top of the Banff Gondola?

-The Sulphur Mountain trail is a popular hiking trail that’s 10.9 kilometers (6.8 miles) out and back, if you include the Sanson’s Peak boardwalk.
+The Sulphur Mountain trail is 10.9 kilometers (6.8 miles) out and back, if you include the Sanson’s Peak boardwalk.
 It starts at the Banff Upper Hot Springs parking lot, which is the one above the main lot for the Banff Gondola, and consists mainly of switchbacks.
 This does mean that you don’t get a ton of great views during the hike, but you’ll still be able to enjoy those incredible panoramic vistas at the top.

 This is a popular and well-worn trail, so you can even hike up during winter.
 You will need microspikes or campons and a pole to complete the Sulphur Mountain trail during winter, but that’s about it.
 It should take you about 1-1.5 hours during summer, and 1.5-2 hours during the winter.